 Knowing when to hire an employment lawyer can help you maintain a fair and respectful workplace.
 It can also help you protect your rights if you have been mistreated.
 We recommend contacting an employment lawyer if you are involved in a workplace dispute or you need advice regarding state and federal employment laws.

 Legal guidance is not needed for every employment matter that may arise.
-However, some are particularly difficult or high-stakes, such as those that impact wages, job security, and workplace safety.
+However, some are particularly difficult, such as those that impact wages, job security, and workplace safety.
 These issues usually warrant the advice of a skilled employment lawyer.

 Should You Contact An Employment Attorney Before Going To HR?